Best Adobe Acrobat Alternatives for Mac

 Cons

-I wanted to have only three top picks for the article, but Espanso was too good to exclude.
+We wanted to limit the article to only three top picks, but Espanso was too good to exclude.
 For starters, it is not like the other text expansion apps we have featured.
-For one, Espanso does not have a GUI for creating or modifying snippets or abbreviations.
+For one, Espanso lacks a GUI for creating or modifying snippets or abbreviations.
 Instead, you need to use coding skills.

-I didn’t know what I was jumping into when I installed Espanso on my Mac.
-And I won’t lie: I was quite surprised about what I came across.
-However, I gradually figured out the power that Espanso offers when it comes to managing snippets and other preferences.
+We didn’t know what we were jumping into when we installed Espanso on our Mac.
+And we won’t lie: we were quite surprised about what we came across.
+However, we gradually realized the power Espanso offers for managing snippets and other preferences.

 At its core, Espanso is a powerful text expansion app that works on both Windows and macOS.
-It can enhance your typing experience with custom snippets and other integrations and helps you type multiple sentences quickly.
+It can enhance your typing experience with custom snippets and other integrations, and help you type multiple sentences quickly.
 However, you need to use macOS Terminal or a text editing app to define these abbreviations.

 Because it’s an open-source setup, you get the benefits of a powerful community.
 It means you can use the Espanso Hub to explore packages.
 You also get ample options with Shell and Script, along with form support.
 Once you set up a configuration file, you can use it across platforms like Windows, Linux, and macOS.

-I also loved the super-detailed Documentation page from Espanso, as it lets you know everything about the text expansion suite.
+We also loved the super-detailed Documentation page from Espanso, which covers everything about the text expansion suite.
 So, if you are ready to explore the power of full control over snippets and how they work, there is nothing out there better than Espanso.

 Price

 Espanso is completely free to use and is available on Windows, Linux, and macOS.
-Because it deals with YAML configuration files, you can sync these with different devices as well.
+Because it handles YAML configuration files, you can sync them across different devices as well.

 Pros